ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 In the case of rua= requests for multi-organizational PSDs, additional information leakage considerations exist.
-Multi-organizational PSDs that do not mandate DMARC use by registants risk exposure of private data of registrant domains if they include the rua= tag in their DMARC record.
+Multi-organizational PSDs that do not mandate DMARC use by registrants risk exposure of private data of registrant domains if they include the rua= tag in their DMARC record.

 ## Failure Report Considerations {#failure-report-considerations}